 - Pull out the face paint for added fun!

-- Have a mini-pie eating contest.
+- Make mini-pies for a pie eating contest.

 - Serve hot dogs and potato chips outside, followed up with root beer floats.

 - Craft blue ribbons for the winners of the contests.

 Cooking together is a fun way to get creative and maybe a little messy.
 If you have a budding baker on your hands (or kids who just love food!), cooking is great way to spend your staycation.

 If you’re like me and cook at home everyday, this might be more of a chore than a fun activity.
 But a staycation offers more leisure, which allows you to invite children to help without the rush of every day life.